Counseling and Health Center

 Covid-19

 Although most social distancing and masking restrictions have been lifted, Covid-19 is still spreading throughout our communities.
 Please continue to stay home if you are experiencing symptoms.
-Before coming to campus, fill out the Health Screening Questionnaire, and if you visit us here at the CHC, please wear your mask.
+Masks are no longer required on campus, or in our office, however we ask that you please wear one if you are feeling sick, even if your symptoms are not covid-related.
+We have disposable masks available if you need one when you visit us.

 Visit the Washington State Department of Health website for information about how to protect yourself, you family, and your community.